sondekalboussi/Phylogenies/README.md

 iTOL_script.py: generate iTOL scripts to plot parameters from VCF file and metadata on the tree

-# TuberannoBE
+# BSMTBan(Belgian SouthAfrican Tuberculosis Annotation pipeline)

-Tuberanno is a pipeline for the whole genome sequencing analysis for MTB reference based annotation
+TuberannoBESA is a pipeline for MTB reference based whole genome assembly